 [22.3] Susceptible to most insecticides applied at petal fall, but much damage has usually occurred by then.
 Broad spectrum pyrethroid insecticides (such as Asana, Battalion, Decis, Proaxis, Warrior) or Lorsban applied at pink against other pests will provide incidental control, Mullein plant bug is not specifically listed as target pest on label for all of these products.
 Actara will also control spotted tentiform leafminer, rosy apple aphid and tarnished plant bug when applied at this time.
-Do not make more than one application of Actara per season.
+Actara in pome fruit require applicator to not exceed a total of 0.172 lbs a.i. of thiamethoxam containing products per acre per growing season.
 Assail and Calypso will also control rosy apple aphid, spotted tentiform leafminer, 1st generation oriental fruit moth, and will suppress San Jose scale.